-PointsBet is licensed in Indiana and will soon launch a unique form of sports betting not seen anywhere else.
-In addition to traditional pre-game and in-game wagers, PointsBet Indiana offers a type of wager in which the more you're right, the more you win.
+PointsBet is licensed in Indiana and brings with it a unique form of sports betting not seen anywhere else.
+In addition to traditional pre-game and in-game wagers, PointsBet Indiana offers a type of wager in which the more you’re right, the more you win.

 - Run by a reputable sports betting company

 - Extensive in-play betting markets for every game

 - Easy to lose more than anticipated when betting on points

 PointsBet looks like a typical sportsbook at first glance.
 After logging in, users are taken to a standard start page listing sports leagues, highlighted matchups and a list of upcoming in-play betting markets.